tuxfight3r/env_rpm_report/README.md

 Overview
 ------
 This script will generate a RPM comparision report between 2 similar Environments like (prod/preprod) based on thier ansible inventories.
+The report shows the unique packages in each machine and thier common packages.

 **Note: This script will not work if you have mismatching group names in the ansible inventories.**